1979 European Squash Team Championships

 The 1979 European Squash Team Championships was the 7th edition of European Squash Team Championships for squash players.
 The event was held in Hamburg, West Germany, from 15 to 18 February 1979.
 The tournament was organised by the European Squash Rackets Federation (ESRF).

 The England men's team won their 7th consecutive title and the England women's team won their 2nd title.

+Scotland took third place in both events.